From Joomla! Documentation

 - Insure your data against security breaches by having all the latest software

 Features and usability enhancements

 Typically new life cycles of Joomla include new features and usability enhancements.
 These sometimes can eliminate the need of a third-party extension and enable the increased use of Joomla core components.
-Read more about features Joomla 3 features.
+Read more about Joomla 4.x features.

 Significant changes have taken place!
 Major releases of Joomla have restructured the data and require a “migration” as opposed to an update or upgrade.
 Technology changes have also been made within the versions of PHP and MySQL running on your hosts server.
 These changes force all content management system (CMS) technology to change with it.

 When a CMS changes its structure, a migration is required.
-The old version is no longer supported.
-This creates potential problems with security as security patches are discontinued and older versions of Joomla are not maintained.
+The previous version will only be supported for two years from the release of the new life cycle.
+This creates potential problems with security as security patches are discontinued and unsupported versions of Joomla are not maintained.

 Many hosts don’t want older software scripts (Joomla is a script - all third-party extensions are scripts) running on their servers because security is compromised as software ages.
 They have to update their servers to remain secure.
 More and more older versions of Joomla cease functioning because of server upgrades on the part of the host.